 Perhaps most potential for improvement in care coordination and broader diagnostic data management lies not in replacement of the radiology IT, but in supporting its evolution to enterprise imaging.
 Putting this in place for many healthcare providers is clearly a daunting task, however, solutions to support interplay between systems are increasingly available and are becoming part of imaging IT vendor portfolios.

 Health providers should also consider auditing their vendor partnerships when it comes to radiology IT.
 They should look beyond just a point solution for radiology and consider the capability of their vendor to support an enterprise imaging strategy and in the context of their existing EMR framework.

 In addition, this central vendor partner should also support their navigation and building the foundation for managing imaging and associated diagnostic content across the enterprise.
 This has many benefits, both in terms of reducing the number of unstructured imaging data generating applications, simplifying supply chains, reducing the need to manage and secure a patchwork of aging modules, or by acting as a curator for specialist best-of-breed functionality.
-The latter is also increasingly important as radiology and other diagnostic departments move towards using AI.
+The latter is also increasingly important as radiology and other diagnostic departments move toward using AI.
 With hundreds of new AI tools and products entering the market, a central imaging IT vendor should act as a contractor for its customers for implementation and managing updates to the software.